-December 31,
+• ars ended ber 31,

-(Dollars are in thousands) 2017 2016
+(Dollars are in thousands) - 2018 2017

-Gross gains realized \$ 30 \$ 366
+Gross gains realized \$ - \$ 30

-Gross losses realized (30) (63)
+Gross losses realized - (30)

-Net realized gains \$ - \$ 303
+Net realized gains \$ - \$ -

-The amortized cost and fair value of investment securities at December 31, 2017, by contractual maturity, are shown in the following schedule.
+The amortized cost and fair value of investment securities at December 31, 2018, by contractual maturity, are shown in the following schedule.
 Expected maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.
-Also, actual maturities may differ from scheduled maturities on amortizing securities, such as mortgage-back securities and collateralized mortgage obligations, because the underlying collateral on these type of securities may be repaid prior to the scheduled maturity date.
+Also, actual maturities may differ from scheduled maturities on amortizing securities, such as mortgage-back securities and collateralized mortgage obligations, because the underlying collateral on these types of securities may be repaid prior to the scheduled maturity date.